vinitkumar/vinitkumar.github.com/_posts/2013-03-24-my-javascript-love.md

 comments: false
 ---

-I started programming JavaScript seriously in Sep 2012 and i never ever wondered that it will affect my life so much.
+I started programming JavaScript seriously in September 2012 and i never ever wondered that it will affect my life so much.
 Well, it started with me working on developing a Chrome Extension for a E-commerce/Social media app.
 Chrome is quite different for development.